Shashikar5/MS-CS-Projects/README.md

 # MS-CS-Projects
-Created this github for MS CS Projects
+Created this github for MS Projects